With Carolynn Schwartz & Family

 Just the word “brisket” evokes powerful sense memories for me.
-I can instantly smell the onions cooking, hear the meat searing, and feel the weight of the giant pot that has become the Festivus Feat of Strength.
+I can instantly smell the onions cooking, hear the meat searing, and feel the weight of the giant pot.
 It’s more than just an enormous cut of beef that takes a long time to cook.
 It’s a room full of family and friends gathering to celebrate and enjoy a meal together.
 It’s love.

 Now, there are many ways to make brisket, and each method is wonderful to be sure.
 But the beauty of this particular recipe – like most of my mom’s dishes – is in its simplicity.
 Three basic ingredients + time = undeniable deliciousness.